humdrum-tools/humdrum/toolkit-source/README.txt

 helpscrn          == Help screens (accessed with -h option in programs) which
 		     are to be placed within $HUMDRUM/bin/helpscrn directory.

+support-files	  == Other files needed for running Humdrum Toolkit programs.
+                     Copied into the bin directory.

 regression-tests  == Regression tests for Humdrum Toolkit programs.
 Type
                      "make" or "make verbose" within the regression-tests directory to check programs for new errors.